-Around the time of the 1918 November Revolution, Grosz focused his pictorial attack on what he later termed “The Pillars of Society”: the military, the clergy, and above all, the middle class.
-It was during this period that Grosz joined the Dada movement, the German Communist Party (KPD), and the Internationale Arbeiterhilfe, through which he had contact with fellow members Otto Dix and Käthe Kollwitz.
-Due to a mistrust of ideology in general, Grosz was not a very active member of the KPD, but he did remain loyal to the party for several years.
-When asked to create pro-KPD posters, Grosz left in order to avoid turning his art into propaganda.
-This break coincided with a 1922 visit to Moscow, where Grosz was disillusioned by the numerous social problems he saw in the Soviet Union.
-However, he remained a committed socialist, and in 1924, he became a leader of the Rote Gruppe, an organization of left-wing, socially conscious artists.
+Around the time of the 1918 November Revolution, Grosz focused his pictorial attack on what he later termed “The Pillars of Society”: the military, the clergy, and above all, the bourgeoisie.
+He was concurrently engaged with the Dada movement, the German Communist Party (KPD) and the Internationale Arbeiterhilfe, which brought him into contact with fellow members Otto Dix and Käthe Kollwitz.
+Grosz’s innate, generalized mistrust of ideology limited his activity within the KPD, but he remained loyal to the party for several years.
+He severed his ties with them when asked to create propaganda posters.
+This break coincided with a 1922 visit to Moscow, where he was disillusioned by the city’s numerous social woes.
+Grosz nevertheless remained a committed socialist, and in 1924, he became a leader of the leftwing Rote Gruppe.